aws-amplify/amplify-js/docs/media/quick_start.md

 > A configuration file (`aws-exports.js`) will be added to the source directory.

 ## Step 4.
-Integrate the AWS Backend Resources to the App with Amplify
+Integrate AWS Resources

 <div class="nav-tab install" data-group='install'>
 <ul class="tabs">